ABZ-Aaron/DataEngineerZoomCamp/README.md

 # DataEngineerZoomCamp

-I'm partaking in a Data Engineering [Bootcamp / Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).
+I'm partaking in a Data Engineering [Bootcamp / Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)!

 I'll store my progress here.

+I can't promise these notes will be neat and tidy, but I hope they can help anyone who is working through this bootcamp.
+I'll aim to document any problems or errors I come across during my journey, and describe concepts that I found tricky.

 ## The Task